 Questions to Ask an Investment Advisor Before Hiring Them

-It’s a good idea to find out as much as possible about an investment advisor so you can make an informed decision.
+It can be a good idea to find out as much as possible about an investment advisor so you can make an informed decision.
 Here’s a list of questions you might want to ask:

 • What are your qualifications?